awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/examples-efo.md

 1. Compile the application with the following command:

    ```
-   mvn package -Dflink.version=1.13.2
+   mvn package -Dflink.version=1.15.2
    ```
 **Note**
 The provided source code relies on libraries from Java 11\.
-If you are using a development environment,

 Compiling the application creates the application JAR file \(`target/aws-kinesis-analytics-java-apps-1.0.jar`\)\.